 Schall has taught undergraduate and graduate courses in neuroscience, vision, motor control and decision making.
 Most recently he had an opportunity to develop and teach a College honors course on neuroethics.
 This course addressed issues closely related to and overlapping those introduced in this coursebook.
 Through this course he became acquainted with faculty in the Vanderbilt School of Law when he invited them to attend a session of the neuroethics class.
 Schall has been involved with Jones in the formulation and establishment of the MacArthur Law and Neuroscience Project since before its formal establishment.

 Francis Shen is an Associate Professor at Harvard Medical School in the Center for Bioethics, an Associate Professor in the Department of Psychiatry at Mass General Hospital, and a University Affiliated Professor at Harvard Law School.
-Previously he was a McKnight Land-Grant Professor and an Associate Professor of Law at the University of Minnesota, and Executive Director of the Center for Law, Brain & Behavior at MGH.
+Previously he was a McKnight Land-Grant Professor and Professor of Law at the University of Minnesota, and Executive Director of the Center for Law, Brain & Behavior at MGH.
 He also serves as Executive Director of Education and Outreach for the MacArthur Foundation Research Network on Law and Neuroscience.
 Previously he was Visiting Assistant Professor at Tulane Law School and The Murphy Institute; Associate Director of the MacArthur Law and Neuroscience Project and a Visiting Scholar at Vanderbilt Law School.